Worzel Gummidge

 The books have been adapted for radio and television a number of times.
-Frank Atkinson was the first person to play the role in the 1953 BBC children's television series Worzel Gummidge Turns Detective.
+The original radio cast listing didn't specify who performed which part, but Frank Atkinson was the first person to play the role on television in the 1953 BBC children's television series Worzel Gummidge Turns Detective.
 Former Doctor Who actor Jon Pertwee took the lead role from 1979 to 1981 in Worzel Gummidge, produced by Southern Television for ITV in the UK.
 Pertwee reprised the role later in a New Zealand version (1987–1989).
 For the Pertwee series, the character had a set of interchangeable turnip, mangelwurzel and swede heads, each of which suited a particular occasion or endowed him with a specific skill.

-In 2019 the character returned to the screen in the BBC series Worzel Gummidge starring Mackenzie Crook in the titular role.
+In 2019 the character returned to the screen in the BBC series Worzel Gummidge starring Mackenzie Crook in the title role.

 Outline

 Worzel Gummidge is a scarecrow that can come to life on Scatterbrook Farm.
-Worzel stands in a ten-acre field.
-He befriended John and Susan who came to stay during the school holidays on the Braithwaites' farm.
+He stands in a ten-acre field, and befriends John and Susan who came to stay during the school holidays on the Braithwaites' farm.
 Worzel normally lands John and Susan in trouble when he is being mischievous, as he goes into a sulk and becomes a normal lifeless scarecrow.
 This leads others to blame the two children for the trouble he causes.

 The Worzel Gummidge books differ from the television adaption, one difference being that in the books Worzel is married to Earthy Mangold.
 In the first book, Aunt Sally (his femme fatale in the TV series) is only mentioned in one chapter and the character is an antagonistic bully to Worzel.
 For the television adaptation, Worzel has a collection of interchangeable heads.
 In the books, the maker of Worzel Gummidge and other scarecrows is not named the Crowman, but is described as a mysterious figure.